shhossain/computer_science/README.md

 ### There are three subcategories of machine learning:

 ### Supervised machine learning
-In this, machine learning models are trained with labeled data sets, which allow the models to learn and grow more accurately over time.
-For example, an algorithm would be trained with pictures of dogs and other things, all labeled by humans, and the machine would learn ways to identify pictures of dogs on its own.
+In this, machine learning models are trained with labelled data sets, which allow the models to learn and grow more accurately over time.
+For example, an algorithm would be trained with pictures of dogs and other things, all labelled by humans, and the machine would learn ways to identify pictures of dogs on its own.
 Supervised machine learning is the most common type used today.

 Practical applications of Supervised Learning –
 1. **Bioinformatics:** Bioinformatics is the study of how individuals retain biological knowledge such as fingerprints, eye texture, earlobes, and so on.
 Mobile phones are now clever enough to comprehend our biological data and then verify us to increase system security.